 Proposition 218, a statewide initiative approved by the voters in November 1996 and which took effect July 1, 1997, requires property owners approve any change in the method of calculating assessment and any increase in the assessment rate through a ballot procedure.
 An assessment ballot procedure occurred during the formation of CSA 23 in 2006.
 A majority protest was not filed regarding the formula for calculating the annual assessment and the levy of the annual assessment to pay for the services provided by CSA 23.
 The property owners cast majority votes supporting the formula and levy of annual assessment to pay for the services provided by CSA 23.
-The property owners cast majority votes supporting the formula for calculating the annual assessment to pay for the services provided by CSA 23.
-Therefore, the formula for calculating the annual assessment to rate the assessment has been approved and is in place.
-The formula that is being used to calculate the assessment is the total cost to operate and maintain the storm drain system including the river outfall facility divided equally by the number of parcels within CSA 23.
+The annual assessment has been approved and is in place.
+The formula for calculating the annual assessment is the total cost to operate and maintain the storm drain system including the river outfall facility divided equally by the number of parcels within CSA 23.